Henry-Li-R/SnapNShift/README.md

 Most productivity tools assume you’ll follow your plan exactly.
 In reality, we start tasks late, run over time, or need to skip things — and then our whole plan falls apart.

-SnapShift is designed for **adaptive scheduling**: one-click rescheduling when life gets in the way.
+SnapNShift is designed for **adaptive scheduling**: one-click rescheduling when life gets in the way.

 ---